-People with lived experience are invited to participate in our three-day program to develop skills to advocate the issues affecting their communities.
+People with lived experience are invited to participate in our intensive four-day program to develop skills to advocate the issues affecting their communities.

-A need for public disclosure and for their communities to be aware of the limitations and restrictions they are facing because of Australia’s cruel refugee policies, to shift political powers.
+We need your help.
+A need for public disclosure and for our communities to be aware of the limitations and restrictions they face, because of Australia’s cruel refugee policies, to shift political powers.

 It's time for a permanent solution to this problem.

 By participating in this program, participants can be a part of the movement for human rights for refugees.
-After the program, Refugee Voices will provide support to the graduated participants to take part in public talks, media activities and advocacy events, providing opportunities to put new skills into practice while growing their networks across Australia.
+After the program, Refugee Voices will provide support for graduates to take part in public talks, media activities and advocacy events, providing opportunities to put new skills into practice while growing their own networks across Australia.

-Our primary goal is to build the skills of members with lived experience and those from the legacy caseload community to advocate for a change to government policy.
+Our primary goal is to build the skills of members with lived experience and those from the refugee community to advocate for a change to government policy.

 Participants will learn about:

 the Australian political system and history of racism;

 organising and mobilising communities to take action to shift decision-makers;